alexmattson/RailsLite/README.md

 Rename the file to your desired app name and you're all ready to get started.

-Here is a quick outine of the file strcture:
+Here is a quick outline of the file structure:

 ```
 +-- config 						// ORM, Rack, Middleware and Router